KenDJ/2017A2CS/README.md

 # 2017A2CS

-#¡°Don't be so humble - you are not that great.¡±
+# Don't be so humble - you are not that great

-¨D _Golda Meir_
+  _Golda Meir_